Chair

 Director

-Allan is an experienced policy analyst and senior manager with long experience in government, national peak bodies and the not for profit /community sector.
-He has a particular interest in health and social assistance related workforce development, distribution and capacity building.
-Over the past decade he has worked extensively on workforce development related policy with Services for Australian Rural and Remote Allied Health, Indigenous Allied Health Australia, Universities Australia among others and currently works as an advisor focused on improving service system access and equity, to promote better health and wellbeing, outcomes and sustainability.
+Allan has a particular interest in health and social assistance-related workforce development, distribution and capacity building, with a focus on remote communities.
+Over the past decade he has worked extensively on workforce development-related policy with Services for Australian Rural and Remote Allied Health (SARRAH), Indigenous Allied Health Australia, and Universities Australia.
+Allan currently works as an advisor focused on improving service system access and equity, with a view to promoting better health and wellbeing, outcomes and sustainability.